robertsrb/VERTEX-CFD/docs/run-vertexcfd/run-incompressible-channel.md

 ============================================================================
 ```

-Once the job completed, the numerical solution can be read from the Exodus file `incompressible_2d_channel_solution.exo` using ParaView, through NoMachine client.
-ParaView is available on NARSIL at`/projects/vertex/opt/paraview/5.11.0/bin/paraview`.
+Once the job completed, the numerical solution can be read from the Exodus file `incompressible_2d_channel_solution.exo` using ParaView.

 ![](uploads/run-incompressible-2d-channel/temperature-profile-paraview.png)*Visualization of the temperature profile predicted by VertexCFD with ParaView.*